cyberkrunk/culturednyc/src/posts/2019-11-01-friday-at-five-old-pal.md

 ---
 title: "Friday at five: Old Pal"
 date: "2019-11-01"
+author: "Chester Jankowski"
 categories:
-  - "friday-at-five"
+  - "friday at five"
 tags:
+  - "cocktails"
   - "campari"
-  - "cocktails"
-  - "dry-vermouth"
+  - "dry vermouth"
-  - "rye-whiskey"
+  - "rye whiskey"
 coverImage: "old-pal-cocktail.jpg"
+description: "We take a look at the Old Pal, a classic equal parts whiskey cocktail from Harry MacElhone of Harry's New York Bar in Paris."
 ---

 A guy walks into a bar: